NikkaLuna/ai-datalakehouse-bronze-etl/README.md

 ![Glue Job Success Screenshot](screenshots/glue_job_success.png)

-This screenshot shows the successful execution of the `bronze_job_parquet` ETL job, which ingests and enriches raw JSON from S3 and writes AI-ready data to the bronze layer in Parquet format.
+This screenshot shows the successful execution of the bronze-etl-incremental Glue job, which loads only new raw events from S3 using event_timestamp as a watermark, enriches them with metadata and hashes, and appends them to the Bronze layer in compressed Parquet format.

+The pipeline includes:

+- Incremental load filtering

+- AI metadata enrichment (model_input_flag, feature_hash, inference_ts)

+- Efficient append strategy (no overwrite)

+Resulting files are queryable from Athena and partitioned for downstream performance.

 It confirms the job ran with **2 DPUs** on **AWS Glue 5.0** and completed in **under 2 minutes**.